About the Maine Senior Games

 Brief History of the Maine Senior Games

-Since May 2020, we have been working to become a non-profit and we are now a 501 (c) 3 organization.
-This allows us to apply for grants and sponsorships.
-Through the generosity of many friends, family, athletes, and volunteers over $10,000 was raised in those first few months.
+Many friends, families, athletes, and volunteers helped us raised over $10,000 of the first few months of our independent status.
 That was a phenomenal start and we continue to solicit sponsorships and funds to keep the Maine Senior Games thriving for all our Senior Athletes.
 Long live the games!
 Maine Senior Games had its second best participation numbers in 2022 and will strive to keep that going again this year while considering what new sports or activities we might wish to add for the future.

 About Our Athletic Events

-Maine Senior Games offers 20 competitive sports to both men and women: road races (1 mile, 5K, 10K), archery, tennis, table tennis, pickleball, swimming, golf, ten pin bowling, candlepin bowling, track and field, cycling, cornhole, buoy toss, power walk (5K and 1 Mile), racquetball (through the New Hampshire Senior Games), hot shot/foul shooting and 3 on 3 men’s and women’s basketball.
+Maine Senior Games offers 20 competitive sports to both men and women: road races (1 mile, 5K), archery, tennis, table tennis, pickleball, swimming, golf, golf scramble, ten pin bowling, candlepin bowling, track and field, cycling, cornhole, buoy toss, power walk (5K and 1 Mile), racquetball (through the New Hampshire Senior Games), basketball skills, and 3 on 3 men’s and women’s basketball.
+We are researching adding disc golf and powerlifting as future events.

 Competition is in age groups: 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80-84, 85-89, 90-94, 95-99+ Our athletes’ range in age from 45-94 but the majority of our athletes are in the 65-75 age range.